 My suggestion is to take Clear’s tip to visualize yourself this way whenever your brain is in attack mode.
-Are you getting swept up by that negative voice telling you, “You’ll never change!
-You can’t do this!
-Just drink!”?
+Are you getting swept up by that negative voice telling you, “This is stupid!
+Just have a drink, cigarette, cake, etc.”

-This last suggestion from Clear’s article is so powerful.
+This is another James Clear nugget that packs a powerful punch.
 Negative self-talk is a devil, one I know all too well.
 Maybe you do too.
-It’s that inner asshole who never thinks you can do anything right and isn’t afraid to let that opinion be known.
+It’s that inner voice that never thinks you can do anything right and isn’t afraid to say it.

-“I slipped up and some wine last night, but I can start again today and it doesn’t mean I’m ruined forever.”
+“I slipped up and drank some wine last night, but I can start again today, and it doesn’t mean I’m ruined forever.”

 “I’m a quitter, but I’m learning how to break the cycle and am developing skills to change.”

-Take the verbal assaults raging around your brain and turn them into “but” statements.
-Force yourself to remember that it doesn’t always have to be this way.via GIPHY
+Take those internal assaults and turn them into “but” statements.
+Force yourself to remember that it doesn’t always have to be this way.

 Here is a video from Charles Duhigg explaining the habit loop and how to break bad habits.
-If you’re officially inspired and interested in learning more, you can buy his book The Power of Habit, or James Clear’s book, Atomic Habits.
+If you’re officially inspired and interested in learning more, check out his book, The Power of Habit, or James Clear’s book, Atomic Habits.